aldebaranzbradaradjan/rml/README.md

         width: 500.0
         height: 500.0

-        // a rectangle anchored to fill the root node Rectangle {
+        // A rectangle anchored to fill the root node Rectangle {
             width: 10
             height: 10
             anchors: fill
             color: "rgba(1.0, 0.0, 0.0, 0.3)"
         }

-        // a rectangle anchored to fill the root node, but with margins Rectangle {
+        // Same, but with margins
+        Rectangle {
             width: 10
             height: 10